Huracan-project/huracanpy/docs/index.rst

 A JOSS paper is currently being prepared that you will be able to cite in your publication where HuracanPy was used.

-Please subscribe to the mailing list [TBA] to get information about HuracanPy.
+Please watch the GitHub repository to get information about HuracanPy.

 If you encounter any problem while using HuracanPy, please create an issue in GitHub (or consider contributing to the package!)